ansible-collections/community.zabbix/CONTRIBUTING.md

 It is recommended to use Docker for the testing as this repository is utilizing it for its own CI.
 Read [Docker installation guide](https://docs.docker.com/install/) for more information.

-Make sure you start your work on the current state of the repository with `master` branch up to date.
+Make sure you start your work on the current state of the repository with `main` branch up to date.
 The best way to both try new changes and run shipped tests is by cloning the repository to Ansible project:

 ```bash
 cd <ANSIBLE-PROJECT>/